 Or cover with a plate or plastic wrap.

 FAQ about microwaving apples:

 How long does it take you to peel an apple?
 How long does it take you to gather sugar, cinnamon, and cornstarch?
-Add two minutes to the answers to those questions and that’s how long it takes.
-Less than 5 minutes for me.
+Add two minutes to the answers to those questions, and that’s how long it takes.
+It’s less than 5 minutes for me.

-My favorite is the freezer quality pint-size Ziplock freezer bags.
+My favorite is the freezer-quality pint-size Ziplock freezer bags.
 If cooking in a plastic bag makes you nervous, see this article about the safety of such a practice.
-Unfortunately, pint-size bags can be difficult to find.
+Unfortunately, pint-size bags can be challenging to find.